 Difficulty

 The skill level for this pattern is Intermediate.
 Thermal stitches are easy, but you’ll need to pay extra attention to the stitches you work into.
-It’s easy to make mistakes in the beginning as you need to work into the stitches on the current row and on the row below at the same time.
+It’s easy to make mistakes at the beginning as you need to work into the stitches on the current row and on the row below at the same time.
 But once you know how to do that, it’s super easy.

 The Ultimate Washcloth Crochet Pattern Bundle